 Will I have to stay in the hospital?

-Most transplant patients do have to stay in the hospital three to four weeks but some patients may be able to undergo an outpatient transplant, depending on the disease and type of transplant.
+Depending on the type of transplant and your overall condition, your doctor will recommend whether hospitalization is necessary at all.
+We have a large outpatient transplant program which provides daily care and is available to any of our patients.
 In this case, the patients will still be required to stay within 15 minutes of Moffitt Cancer Center.
-While in the hospital, you will be cared for in a specialized nursing unit where the nurses and other personnel are specially trained to recognize, treat, and prevent the side effects that transplant patients may experience during the procedure.
+If you have your transplant as an inpatient, while in the hospital, you will be cared for in a specialized nursing unit where the nurses and other personnel are specially trained to recognize, treat, and prevent the side effects that transplant patients may experience during the procedure.
 You will be staying in a private room with every precaution made to protect you from infection during your stay.

 Can I have visitors during the transplant?